AudioBible/AudioBible/README.md

 ## How to use

-    pip install audiobible                      # install AudioBible with python pip
+    pip install audiobible                      # install AudioBible with python pip pip install --upgrade audiobible            # update AudioBible to the latest version

     audiobible init                             # download data about all books and chapters in the KJV audiobible load                             # download all books' and chapters' text and audio mp3 files